Jack White (Irish socialist): Secularist

 At the end of 1933, White joined the trade-unionist John Swift, the novelist Mary Manning, the (northern) playwright Denis Johnston, and the humanist Owen Sheehy-Skeffington in forming the Secular Society of Ireland.
 Its mission, as noted in the hostile Irish Press, was to establish "complete freedom of thought, speech and publication, liberty for mind, in the widest toleration compatible with orderly progress and rational conduct".
-It sought an end to, among other things, "the clerically-dictated ban" on divorce and on birth control, to the Censorship of Publications Act and to “the system of clerical management, and consequent sectarian teaching, in schools."
+It sought an end to, among other things, "the clerically-dictated ban" on divorce and on birth control, the Censorship of Publications Act and “the system of clerical management, and consequent sectarian teaching, in schools."
 It was also reported as supporting "full sex-education for all classes.”

 These demands were a challenge not only to the devotionalism of the de Valera regime (which placed the Secular Society under Special Branch surveillance) but also to the priorities of almost every faction of Irish republicanism.
 The society's meetings in Dublin (from which it distributed the British journal The Freethinker) had to be by invitation only, and soon had to move to private houses outside the city.

 In 1936, as the Irish Christian Front and the Blue Shirts mobilised in support of General Franco, members wound up the Secular Society and sent the proceeds to the beleaguered Spanish Government.
 In October White left Ireland to himself assist in the defence of the Spanish Republic.

 Anarchist

 Spanish impressions

-Most accounts of White's experience of Spain, including that of the only book-length study of his life, Leo Keohane's Captain Jack White: Imperialism, Anarchism & the lrish Citizen Army (2014), rely on the reminisences of Albert Meltzer.
+Most accounts of White's experience of Spain, including that of the only book-length study of his life, Leo Keohane's Captain Jack White: Imperialism, Anarchism & the Irish Citizen Army (2014), rely on the reminiscences of Albert Meltzer.
 Melzer first met White in 1937, after his return, when he was campaigning in support of Spanish anarchists in London.

 In his introduction to a 1980 reprint of White's pamphlet The Meaning of Anarchism (1937), Melzer wrote that White "went to Spain to train and lead the largely Old IRA column in the Connolly section of the International Brigade".
 According to this account, while White had never accepted the Communist party, in Spain he became thoroughly disillusioned with its leadership and embraced what he now saw as "the alternative": the anarchism of the CNT-FAI and the "irresponsibles" who refused the compromises the libertarian movement had made in support of the Popular Front government.

 British Foreign Office and intelligence reports paint a somewhat different picture.
 At age 57 White entered Spain in October 1936 not as a military trainer but as the administrator for the Spanish Medical Aid Committee.
 Given the role the CPGB played in setting up the aid committee, it may have been supposition, but they also identify him as having been a Communist party member.
 In either case, it is clear that once in Spain White fell in with the anarchists of the FAI-CNT.